NewGaea/adinjo-journalist/grammar/advanced_grammar/ch03_morphology/01_verbal_morphology.md

 ### Principal Parts of TON Verbs

 The principal parts of a TON Verb are the **infinitive, gerund,** and (in some cases) **nominal.** In this lexicon, the infinitive is the portion of a TON verb preceding the full-stop mark, while the gerund is the complete form of the lexical entry excluding the full-stop mark.
 For example, **julax.en** is composed of the infinitive **julax** (to change) and the gerund form, **julaxen** (changing).
-The word **julax** is useful here, as is does have a nominal form: **julaxan** (a change).
+The word **julax** is useful here, as it does have a nominal form: **julaxan** (a change).
 Because the gerund is always appended to the infinitive, but is not predictable by other means, the lexicon and dictionaries use this notation to distinguish the forms.

 > **NOTE:** Not every verb has a listed nominal form, however (as of 2023-Feb-09) those that do have such, list it as a separate word defined as a _noun._ This is as unpredictable as the gerund form, and must be learned independently for those verbs which have a nominal form.